radar/by_star/README.markdown

 This will find all the posts in November 2008.

-When you specify a year *less than* 1902 and *greater than* 2039 using specific versions of Ruby (i.e. 1.8.6p114) an `ArgumentError` will be raised.
-We recommend you upgrade Ruby to *at least* 1.8.7 to stop this problem occuring.

 ## Sum By Month (`sum_by_month`)

 To sum records for the current month: